Modular Serre Correspondence via stable pairs: Wall-crossings at critical values defined by 0-dimensional schemes

-In the sequence, $A_i\subset \p3$ is a planar one-dimensional scheme, and $P_i\subset \p3$ is zero-dimensional with $|P_i|=i$.
-The number of those walls $\{W_i\}$ is denoted by $l_{v_k}$, which depends on the class $v_k$.
-We will compute this number in Remark \ref{0-dim walls}.
-In particular, $A_{l_{v_k}}$ is pure one-dimensional.
-One checks directly that $W_i<W_{i-1}$ ($i=1,2,3,...,l_{v_k}$), and these walls are in group $1$ as shown in the picture below.
+where each $A_i\subset \p3$ is a planar one-dimensional scheme, and $P_i\subset \p3$ is zero-dimensional with $|P_i|=i$.
+The integer $l_{v(k)}$, which depends on the class $v(k)$, counts the number of these walls; it will be computed in Remark \ref{0-dim walls}.
+Note that $A_{l_{v(k)}}$ is pure one-dimensional, and they are strictly ordered $W_i<W_{i-1}$ for $i=1,2,3,...,l_{v(k)}$.
+These walls are in group $1$ (Definition \ref{Groups of walls}) as shown in the picture below.

-\begin{remark}{ } We compute the number $l_{v_k}$.
-We have that $A_{l_{v_k}}\subset \mathbb{P}^3$ at $W_{l_{v_k}}$ is pure one-dimensional.
-Every time the index of walls goes down by one, there will be a point added to $A_{l_{v_k}}$ until we get to $W_0$, at which the curve $A_0$ contains the maximum number of points.
-Therefore, $l_{v_k}$ is the length of the zero-dimensional scheme in $A_{0}$.
+\begin{remark}{ } The number $l_{v(k)}$ equals the length of the zero-dimensional subscheme contained in the planar curve $A_0$ from (\ref{0-dim wall}).
+Indeed, $A_{l_{v(k)}}$ is pure one-dimensional, and as the index decreases from $A_{l_{v(k)}}$ to $0$, each step adds one point to the curve until $A_0$ attains the maximal possible number of points.

-A direct computation shows that
+A direct computation shows that: